 High-quality studio monitors are an essential piece of equipment for producing music.
 Buying the right studio speakers give you a quality sound experience in the studio.

-There are many options that you can choose from, but some do offer better quality and features.
-If you are setting up a small studio at your home, then two of the best studio monitors to consider are the JBL LSR308 vs HS8.
+There are many options you can choose from, but some do offer better quality and features.
+If you’re setting up a small studio at your home, then two of the best studio monitors comes down to the JBL LSR308 vs Yamaha HS8.

 Both of these monitors are great for new and professional music producers.
-But knowing the differences between each of these affordable studio monitors will ensure you buy the best pair of speakers for your mixing style.
+But knowing the differences between each of these studio monitors will ensure you buy the best pair of speakers for your mixing style!

 The JBL LSR 308 monitors are a popular option among hip hop producers and electronic music artists.
 This particular speaker has an eight-inch woofer installed, along with a one-inch tweeter.
 The combination provides exceptional low-end sound range and high quality in smaller rooms.